hjicks/teppich/README.md

 5. basic user mangment
 6. and more...

-most of system details were named and tries to behave like plan 9, as a nod to their great OS.
+most of system details were named after and tries to behave like plan 9, as a nod to their great OS.

 this project wouldn't be possible without help of my friends "mh" and "de", i also would like to thank [bxhh7](https://github.com/bxhh7) and mahdi, both giving guidance while designing this system.